ideal-lab5/Grants-Program/applications/iris_followup.md

 #### Composable Access Rules

 Iris enables data owners to determine rules that consumers must follow when requesting their data from the network.
 These rules could include: limited use access tokens, minimum token requirements, time sensitive tokens, and many other use cases.
 We accomplish this through a set of smart contracts called composable access rules (CARs).
 They are composable in the sense that the data owner may specify any number of rules, each of which must be validated when a consumer requests data.
 In general, each rule stipulates a condition which, when met, results in the consumer being blocked from accessing data or in their token(s) being burned.
+For example, a "limited use token contract" would track the number of times a token is used to fetch data, and forces that token to be burned once the threshold is reached.
 If the token is not burned by the end of execution of each CAR, then the consumer can proceed to fetch the data.
 In general, the greater the number of CARs, the more costly it will be for consumers to access the data, since they must pay for each one to be executed.

 A composable access rule must implement the following functions: